jdmclaren/evo-migration-2.0/README.md

 Migration model with evolutionary algorithm, written in MATLAB

+This is an extension of the first version (used in McLaren et al Movement Ecol, 2023), found in https://github.com/jdmclaren/evo-migration

-Simulates migration of naive migrating birds according to inherited magnetic (and other, e.g., star) compass use, with geomagnetic signposts to switch between inherited headings en route, using mean field (IGRF) geomagnetic data between 1900-2024.
+Simulates migration of naive (first-time) migrating birds according to inherited migratorz headings, which can be both inherited and directed relative to either a geogrphic, magnetic or sun compass "axis".
+Another option is to
+follow geomagnetic signposts to switch between inherited headings en route, using mean field (IGRF) geomagnetic data between 1900-2024.
 The evolutionary strategy algorithm implemented simaultes inheritance of headings and signposts as averages, including intrinsic (stochastic) variability.

-(see McLaren et al, https://www.biorxiv.org/content/10.1101/2022.06.29.498190v2, under review at Movement Ecology)

-To run model, type "run_evo_migr" in the MATLAB command window, and follow the prompts to specify compass and signpost use, and whether to run a full 124-year or shorter (default 10-year) model simulation.

-Other choices can be edited in the script itself (run_evo_migr.m).

-The folder "plot_scripts" contains a few additional scripts to visualize model output.
+This version includes synthetic modelled winds, which switch stochastically but follow the general trade vs. Westerly pattern globally.

+Also in this version, hi-res coastal and vegetation data are incorporated.

+These are first applied to Long-tailed cuckoo migration (Koekoa), using script "run_evo_gene_phene_LTC.m".

+Another change is the incorporation of separate heading-related alleles; for the cuckoo migration study, however, we considered headings as a trait controlled by many genes, so use the option "Inf" in the menu when running the model, indicating effectively infinite numbersof controlling alleles.

 In order to run the model and plotting routines, the following MATAB toolboxes are required: